juju-solutions/matrix/README.md

 instance.
 The object should return a boolean indicating if the rule is complete.
 If the task is designed to run via an 'until' condition it will be marked as complete after its task has been cancelled.

+Test failure can be indicated immediately by raising matrix.model.TestFailure which will fail the test and cancel any pending Tasks running related to it.
+If you wish to signal test failure from an executable (non-plugin) you can use the exit with any non-zero value and a TestFailure exception will automatically be raised.

 Interactions with other tools